 Renowned for putting their customers first, Stagecoach has invested 450million in new state-of-the-art vehicles over the past six years.

 Accessibility is vital to Stagecoach services, to ensure the convenience and comfort of elderly passengers, people with disabilities and families with young children.
 In addition, Stagecoach is continually looking for ways to reduce CO2 emissions for compliance with green standards.

-An organisation built around moving people, demands communications ‘on-the-go’.
-So when Stagecoach Manchester embarked upon their fleet refresh programme, a review of their radio communication solutions highlighted some issues to be addressed.
+An organisation built around moving people, demands communications on the go.
+So when Stagecoach Manchester embarked upon its fleet refresh programme, a review of its radio communication solutions highlighted some issues to be addressed.